furryboffin/obagg/README.md

 cargo run --bin obagg -- --no-syslog client
 ```

-You will probably want to run the grpc server and the client in different terminals for simplicity.
+You will probably want to run the grpc server and the client in different
+terminals for simplicity.

 ## Configuration Options

 In the `/conf` folder you will find an example configuration file: `obagg.yaml`.
 to change the market you can edit the `ticker` value.
-The depth of the aggregated orderbook is set by the `depth` value and the list of `websockets` that are used is also configurable, although this version of the server is only designed to work with these two specific exchanges at this time.
-Future adaptation of the server would aim to make it more generic and allow for several more exchanges to be added.
+The depth of the
+aggregated orderbook is set by the `depth` value and the list of `websockets`
+that are used is also configurable, although this version of the server is only
+designed to work with these two specific exchanges at this time.
+Future
+adaptation of the server would aim to make it more generic and allow for several
+more exchanges to be added.

+## Future Improvements

+The initial version is very rudimentary, much can be done to improve the server:

+- Currently the exchange websocket consumers run in async function calls in the
+main server thread.
+If one found that more resources were necessary to cope with
+a larger number of client connections, one could spawn threads for them.

+- If a websocket consumer returns an error the server will stop working.
+There
+are several ways to address this issue.
+A simple approach would be to simply
+handle returned errors and relaunch all the tasks if any of them fail.
+A better
+approach might be to add a health monitor service that checks the health of the
+consumers and the aggregator, relaunching them automatically in case they have
+issues.
+It is also possible to have the tasks themselves manage their own state,
+internally detecting any errors and relaunching internally when necessary.
+It
+might be prudent to use a hybrid approach such that wherever simple the task
+can manage it's own failures, but anything more terminal can be passed back as
+an error which can then be handled by the main thread.

+- parts of the code would benefit from being pulled out into helper functions
+and more unit tests should be added for the various helper functions.

+- Unit tests for the consumers can be added as well as the aggregator.

+- Errors could be improved by using custom Error enums and converting all other
+  errors into our custom type for top level handling.

+- Binance and Bitstamp websocket message structures should be defined in custom
+  structs.
+Error handling can then be moved into the struct implementation.

+- Rather than defining the ticker in the conf file and restricting the server
+  to serve only one ticker, allow the client to send a message to the gRPC
+  server to select the ticker that they want.
+This would require adding inbound
+  message handling to the gRPC server implementation.